milankl/ShallowWaters.jl/README.md

 # juls
-A (sofar only) 1-Layer shallow water model written in Julia, with a focus on flexible number types: 64bit/32bit Floats; Arbitrary precision floats (Julia's BigFloat environment); Arbitrary preicision Posits via the SigmoidNumber package; Integers.
+A (going to be) 2-Layer primitive equation model written in Julia, with a focus on flexible number types: 16/32/64bit floats; Arbitrary precision floats (Julia's BigFloat environment); Arbitrary precision posits via the SigmoidNumber package; maybe in the future also Integers.

 Juls is fully-explicit with a Smagorinsky-like biharmonic diffusion operator, the advective terms are written in the vector-invariant form and discretized with the Sadourny 1975 enstrophy conserving scheme (to be changed to Arakawa and Hsu, 1990 scheme).